Resume Help · Updated August 2026

 When babysitting comes off the resume

 Babysitting earns its space until stronger experience replaces it, which is the same retirement rule every early entry follows.
 After your first year or two of formal work, the babysitting entry shrinks to one line, then disappears, unless you're aiming at childcare, education, or another field where it stays relevant.
 Until then, it's not padding.
-It's the most honest evidence of reliability a first resume can offer.
+It's the most honest evidence of reliability a first resume can offer; in the resume with no experience example, two years of standing childcare anchors the entire first application.

 Frequently asked questions